steremma/digitRecognition/README.md

 can offer

 <h2> What to expect </h2>
 This repo only contains the serial version which served as a benchmark for the CUDA version.
-The CUDA code may or may not be uploaded in the future.
 I am aware of the many design and performance flaws of the current project and do not intend to spend more time on it for now.
 However i will maintain this repo primarily for personal reasons (this is the first serious programming project i developed as a student, i would like to remember it).